 Spread Betting EXAMPLE:

-An easy example to start with is the following: Imagine that you were asked to guess the weight of your friend Bob.
+An easy example is the following: Imagine that you were asked to guess the weight of your friend Bob.
 The spread betting company might make a prediction of Bob’s weight as less than 70kg or more than 71kg.
 This would be expressed as SELL 70-71 BUY.
-To the spread betting company this is known as the spread.
+To the spread betting company, this is known as the spread.
 You then decide whether you think Bob is actually heavier or lighter than these values.
 You will win money on every kg (unit in financial trading) increase from the spread betting company’s predicted spread.

 You want to bet £10 and estimate that Bob is around 74kg (more than the predicted spread).
 In this case, you would BUY, placing your £10 bet on 71kg.

 Now let’s say that you were correct and Bob did indeed weigh in at 74kg.
 You won your bet, so how do we calculate your winnings?

 First, you find the difference between the outcome (74kg) and the price you bought (71kg).
 You then multiply this by your stake (£10).